bunnysayzz/AppleAI/README.md

 - The app simply provides a native interface to web-based AI services
 - No data is sent to any servers beyond what you directly input to each AI service
 - All preferences and settings are stored locally on your Mac

+## Compatibility

+### macOS Requirements
+- Apple AI works on macOS Monterey (12.0) and later
+- Compatible with both Apple Silicon (M1/M2/M3) and Intel Macs
+- For Intel Macs, the Universal DMG is recommended for best performance

+### Intel Mac Users
+If you're using an Intel Mac and encounter any issues:
+1. Download the "Apple_AI_Universal.dmg" from [www.theappleai.tech](https://www.theappleai.tech)
+2. Ensure Rosetta 2 is installed (your Mac will prompt you if needed)

+For detailed instructions, see the INTEL_MAC_USERS_README.txt included with the download.